philipp-baumann/simplerspec-pedometron-article/README.md

 materials.
 More importantly, it would allow a sustainable basis for model development and sharing with collaborators by reducing repetitive boilerplate code.
-Henceforth, I started continously building simplerspec, to provide a rapid prototyping pipeline for various spectroscopy applications that share common tasks.
+Henceforth, I started continously building simplerspec.
+The package aims to provide a rapid prototyping pipeline for various spectroscopy applications that share common tasks.

 # Prepare the R environment for spectral analysis